-(greater of (Real-time Dispatch Desired MW and Original Scheduled Desired MW Using the Committed Offer) and Day-ahead Scheduled MW] and the Day-ahead Scheduled MW is a flat-profile of the hourly scheduled MWh across each of the five minute intervals of the hour
+B = Minimum (Day-ahead Scheduled MW, Maximum (Real-time Dispatch Desired MW, Original Scheduled Desired MW using the Committed Offer) where the Day-ahead Scheduled MW is a flat-profile of the hourly scheduled MWh across each of the five minute intervals of the hour

-If a resource is committed in the Day-ahead market and increases the cost offer in real-time resulting in a reduction in Real-time actual MW from the DA Scheduled MW, and is not the result
+If a resource is committed in the Day-ahead market and increases the cost offer in real-time resulting in a reduction in Real-time actual MW from the DA Scheduled MW, the maximum of the Real-time actual MW and greater of the Real-time Dispatch Desired MW and the original Scheduled Desired MW using the Committed Offer (capped at the Day-ahead Scheduled MW) will be used in the balancing energy market value calculation.

-If the reduction in Real-time actual MW from the DA Scheduled MW is the result of a PJM dispatch direction (including regulation, synchronized reserves, secondary reserves, reactive services, or reductions due to transmission constraints or reliability concerns), otherwise Real time actual MW are used.
+If the reduction in Real-time actual MW from the DA Scheduled MW is the result of a PJM dispatch direction (including regulation, synchronized reserves, secondary reserves, reactive services, or reductions due to transmission constraints or reliability concerns), Real time actual MW are used.